LIXIL makes pioneering water and housing products that solve everyday, real-life challenges, making better homes a reality for everyone, everywhere.

 *LIXIL members include both employees (including full-time, part-time, contract, fixed-term and all other employees) and officers (including directors and executive officers)

 The LIXIL's Global Policy on Concern Raising guarantees confidentiality, clearly prohibits retaliation and sets out procedures to raise a concern.
 In accordance with the policy, we operate concern-raising processes globally to gather details of compliance violations, ensure early action on any wrongdoings and violations, and enable preventative measures.

 A web-based third party concern-raising system is now available in 18 languages to all the employees around the globe.
 In addition, the system in Japan allows employees to report directly to management and compliance officers, and also provides a reporting structure with external lawyers serving as contacts for some of our Group companies, depending on the needs of each company.

 Through either reporting channel, we ensure the confidentiality of the reported concerns and allow those making the report to stay anonymous.
 Appropriate actions are taken to ensure that individual submitting the report does not experience any retaliation as a result.

-Through its corporate activities, the LIXIL Group seeks to be a company that is widely trusted by society.
+Through its corporate activities, LIXIL seeks to be a company that is widely trusted by society.

-To support this objective, we welcome information from our business partners such as suppliers and service providers on any potential compliance violations by the LIXIL Group.
-By using a law firm for activities in Japan and LIXIL Compliance Hotline – Speak Up! for outside of Japan to serve as the contact point to receive such information, we strive to take appropriate actions and prevent further violations.
+To support this objective, we welcome information from our external stakeholders such as suppliers and service providers on any potential compliance violations by the Group.
+By using LIXIL Compliance Hotline – Speak Up! and a law firm for activities in Japan to serve as the contact point to receive such information, we strive to take appropriate actions and prevent further violations.